dfsp-spirit/libfs/README.md

 ### Building your programs

+Just add the directory into which you saved `libfs.h` to the include path during compilation.
+This is done by adding an `-I<path>` flag for most compilers, check the manual of your compiler if in doubt.

 Compilation instructions for g++ and clang are at the top of each example source file, it should be easy to adapt them for your favorite C++ compiler.
 If you prefer to build with cmake, have a look at the [CMakeLists.txt file](./CMakeLists.txt) we use to build the unit tests.